farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 The Equipment skill represents the resources your squad has available to pursue its objectives.

-<strong>[Overcome] Overcome:</strong> Like the Resources skill, Equipment can be used to get the squad through a situation that requires some additional gear.
+<strong>Overcome:</strong> Like the Resources skill, Equipment can be used to get the squad through a situation that requires some additional gear.
 The squad might call in some trucks to carry them over rough terrain or even call in a bombing run.

-<strong>[Create] Create an Advantage:</strong> Your squad might use Equipment to get some high-powered weaponry for a particular mission (Flamethrowers!) or to procure resources that are crucial for navigation (Topographical Maps).
+<strong>Create an Advantage:</strong> Your squad might use Equipment to get some high-powered weaponry for a particular mission (Flamethrowers!) or to procure resources that are crucial for navigation (Topographical Maps).

-<strong>[Attack] </strong>[Defend]Attack / Defend: Equipment isn’t used to attack or defend.
+<strong></strong>[Defend]Attack / Defend: Equipment isn’t used to attack or defend.

 #### Equipment Sample Stunts